 Compose Complex Spreadsheet Formulas

 All work with Excel or Google Sheets.
-This may interest you : Adjust SEO & UX for Advanced Search Engine Optimization Services.
+To see also : Newswire Explains the Differences Between White Hat SEO and Black Hat SEO Digital Marketers Should Know.
 It’s in everyone’s daily work life, and you know how difficult it is to compose spreadsheet formulas sometimes, as you must search to find the name of the function you need, and then spend 10-15 minutes figuring out how to do it. it works.

 Now just ask ChatGPT for a command like: “Google Sheet formula that copies all rows from sheet1 where column “A” contains the word “iphone”“.

 And it didn’t take long to get the solution.